AndreasVerhoeven/AutoLayoutConvenience/README.md

 let actionButton = UIButton.platter(title: "Add More Text", titleColor: .white) let cancelButton = UIButton.platter(title: "Revert", backgroundColor: .white) let buttonSize = CGSize(width: 32, height: 32)
+let smallButtonSize = CGSize(width: 24, height: 24)
 ```

-The following 6 lines create a view where the `titleLabel` and `subLabel`  are centered in the remaining space of
+The following 8 lines create a view where the `titleLabel` and `subLabel`  are centered in the remaining space of
 the backgroundView and follow the readable content guide;  the buttons are attached to the bottom either vertically
 or horizontally depending on vertical the size class of the device; the close button is in the top-left corner
-of the backgroundView.
+of the backgroundView or on the top-right corner, depending on the vertical size class.
+It will also be smaller in
+vertically compact environments.
 The labels will automatically become scrollable when they need to.
 ```
 let content = UIView.verticallyStacked(